hipe/tmx/system/doc/issues/028-the-stubbed-system-narrative.md

-# the mock sys narrative :[#007]
+# the stubbed sys narrative :[#028]

 ## introduction

-"mock-sys" is a mechanism for writing the results of arbitrary system calls to disk and then later "playing them back" as if they were the results of those calls, in lieu of actually making those calls again. it intended for use in nothing more and nothing less then automated testing, exactly in the way tha "web-mock" is used to mock the web in such contexts.
+"stubbed-system" is a mechanism for writing the results of arbitrary system calls to disk and then later "playing them back" as if they were the results of those calls, in lieu of actually making those calls again. it intended for use in nothing more and nothing less then automated testing, exactly in the way tha "web-mock" is used to stubbed the web in such contexts.

 its main objectives are simplicity and readability (appologies to OGDL).

-(hypothetically "mock-sys" could provide additional value by checking system compatibility under various software upgrades or arbitrary other systems; by comparig the real resuls of system calls against the stored, expected results; effectively providing "external regression testing" against the outside world. although "mock-sys" was designed from the ground up to be amenable to such a purpose, it is currently beyond our scope and immediate interests.)
+(hypothetically "stubbed-system" could provide additional value by checking system compatibility under various software upgrades or arbitrary other systems; by comparig the real resuls of system calls against the stored, expected results; effectively providing "external regression testing" against the outside world. although "stubbed-system" was designed from the ground up to be amenable to such a purpose, it is currently beyond our scope and immediate interests.)